Select a Location

 Wolves once existed throughout much of Europe.
 Conflicts with humans and fears originating from religious beliefs, myths and folklore influenced human attitudes towards wolves and, as a result, wolves have been persecuted for hundreds of years.
-Currently, wolves are found in many European countries.
+Wolves are currently found in many European countries.
 The main prey in this region generally consists of ungulate species, including livestock.
 The legal status of wolves, their population numbers and trends vary from country to country.

 Save